apache/fineract/fineract-command/REFACTORING.md

 - `handler`: contains all command handlers
 - `service`: contains business logic services
 - `mapping`: contains MapStruct interfaces
-- `middleware`: contains middleware related to command processing; I am not expecting that we will need any of this during the refactoring process
 - `security`: might contain later so called Spring Security "authorization managers" for more complex use cases
 - `serialization`: technically we should not need this package anymore after we are done with the refactorings; in theory there could be very complex data structures that are not easily digestable by Jackson; for those case we could still use this package to add de-/serialization helpers (Jackson provides a proper API for this)
 - `starter`: Spring Java configuration that allows us to make Fineract customizable (make parts of the system replaceable)